 What are the differences between the IB Programme at Tamagawa Academy and International Schools?

 Where does the IB Programme fit within Tamagawa Academy’s education system and philosophy?

 We believe that the standards and practices of the IB programmes support our school's pedagogical mission.
 We have great respect and faith in the sound practices offered by the IB student-centred learning frameworks.
 The IB Programmes also permit our students to access to internationally recognised standards of education while following the Ministry of Education curriculum for grades 6 - 10.
 It is our sincere wish to see such standards continue in grades 11 and 12 and to this end, we offer the IB Diploma.

 Do students need experience in studying in English in order to enrol for the MYP?

 Experience in studying in English is not necessary for those seeking to enrol in the MYP at grade 7.
 Our curriculum and support classes are designed to further English acquisition while maintaining the students' mother tongue.

 Are students from International Schools accepted?

 Absolutely!
 It is possible to transfer from International Schools to our programs.
-However, all applicants should be aware that Tamagawa’s first language is Japanese and two out of four entrance exam subjects are held in Japanese.
+However, all applicants should be aware that Tamagawa’s first language is Japanese and one of the entrance exam subjects is held in Japanese.
 For those students whose native tongue is not Japanese, we do provide Japanese language classes and support from certified teachers and university students.

 Are the MYP hours of classes and the curriculum the same as for students in the Secondary Division?

-Tamagawa Academy students in grades 7 to 9 have 6-7classes a day.
+Tamagawa Academy students in grades 7 to 9 have 7-8 classes a day.
 Some students are required to attend morning support classes in the morning everyday in addition to their regular classes.
 As we are an Article One school we are legally bound to follow the Japanese National curriculum.
 Therefore all students engaged in the MYP, although studying in English, follow the Japanese national curriculum.